skylight-hq/skylight.digital/_service_areas/digital_procurement.md

   - name: Agile Coaching
     description: >
-      Propel the performance of your software delivery teams to the next level and beyond through our agile adoption pattern of ShuHaRi.
+      Propel the performance of your software delivery teams to the next level and beyond through our agile adoption pattern of Shu-Ha-Ri.
     order: 6
 ---